Search

 Access Sets the Tone

 In normal conditions, a 4x4 is not considered necessary.
-Still, Los Cabos officials warn drivers to use caution on terracerÃa roads toward Cabo del Este, and local travel guidance notes that night driving can be risky because the road is unlit and animals may be present.
+Still, Los Cabos officials warn drivers to use caution on terracería (dirt) roads on the East Cape, and night driving can be risky because the road is unlit and free range cows, horses, donkeys and mules are often hanging out on or next to the road.
+Black cows are the worst...for obvious reasons.

 That tells you something important about life here.
 La Fortuna is reachable and active, but it still operates on a rural road network.
 If you value ease, you will want to plan arrivals, departures, and errands with daylight and road conditions in mind.